ealpha072/Student-Management-System/README.md

 ## Project Description;
 In this php project, i create a student management application that can be used to manage a college or university or just any institution.
 The application so far has a complete admin section with a student section coming soon.
 The admin can do a variety of things as he traverses the application.
 His abilities are:
-* View and add units,deartments, schools, students and courses
+* View and add units,deartments, schools, students and courses.
 * Edit and delete students, courses, units, departments
 * He can perform CRUD operations on all the above items